-One of Fayre Share Foundation’s founding aims has been to foster collaboration amongst charities that have similar objectives to deliver the greatest impact with their available resources.
+One of the Ostro Fayre Share Foundation’s founding aims has been to foster collaboration amongst charities that have similar objectives to deliver the greatest impact with their available resources.

 Building on the Foundation’s work inspiring and funding the Mayor of London’s interfaith conferences to bring together London’s diverse faith communities to tackle issues of common concern (youth violence, housing, education etc), the Foundation was instrumental in creating the Faiths Forum for London.
 This was intended to make more regular the meeting of faith communities around their common interests.